-Hoosiers hire former player Roberts as assistant coach
+Correction: Indiana-Assistant Coach story

 His Indiana roots run deep.

-He returned to his home state in 2001-02, walked onto the team and eventually played in 64 career games.
+He returned to his home state in 2001-02 after receiving a scholarship and eventually played in 64 career games with the Hoosiers.
 Roberts played on the Hoosiers national runner-up team in 2002, earned the Big Ten’s Sportsmanship Award in 2005 and was a three-time all-conference selection.

 Former Hoosiers coach Bob Knight gave Roberts his first coaching job as a graduate assistant at Texas Tech.
 Roberts spent the 2006-07 there before leaving for Cal.